babel/proposals/README.md

 ## Proposals

-This contains contains all proposals higher than Stage 0 that are compilable by Babel.
-For the official list, check the [TC39 repo](https://github.com/tc39/proposals)
+For the official list, check the [TC39 repo](https://github.com/tc39/proposals).
+This list only contains all proposals higher than Stage 0 that are compilable by Babel.

 | Proposal                                                                                                    | Champion                           | Stage |
 |-------------------------------------------------------------------------------------------------------------|------------------------------------|-------|